dellmonitor/cactus-client/HACKING.md

 ## Running Locally

 The `examples/dev.html` file is small example page, which runs the code you have in `src/`.
-You can serve it on `localhost:8080` by running:
+You can serve it by running:

 ```sh
 $ npm run dev
 ```

+By default, Parcel will serve it on all interfaces, meaning you can access it on `localhost:8080` on the same device or on your local network on `DEVICE_IP:8080`.

 It uses the public [matrix.cactus.chat](https://matrix.cactus.chat:8448) homeserver and [appservice](https://gitlab.com/cactus-comments/cactus-appservice).